Sabres Hockey Network

 The theme song for broadcasts has been the "Sabre Dance" by Aram Khachaturian since the team's debut.
 From the 2006 Stanley Cup Playoffs through the 2009-10 season, the team used for its main theme an instrumental cut of "Hurricane 2000," an orchestral arrangement of the song "Rock You Like a Hurricane" recorded by Scorpions and the Berlin Philharmonic Orchestra on the album Moment of Glory.
 From the 1990s through 2006 the team used a custom-made theme.
 Beginning shortly after Terry Pegula's acquisition of the team, the song was changed back to "Sabre Dance."
 For the 2011–12 season, a hard-rock version of "Sabre Dance" rotates with MSG Network's standard hockey theme as the theme for the Sabres Hockey Network broadcasts.

+Following the end of the Sabres' partnership with Audacy in 2026 and its initial indication that Good Karma would take over its affiliate operations, the team expressed interest in continuing providing Sabres games to the Audacy stations and that it was not following the same business model it used for the Buffalo Bills Radio Network, in which it moved that team's games to a network of Cumulus Media, iHeartMedia and Seven Mountains Media-owned stations across New York and Pennsylvania.
+The team stated it was still in negotiations with WGR and Audacy as the "incumbent" to renew the station's Sabres affiliation.
+On September 3, 2026, the Sabres and WGR announced a multiyear extension keeping the team on WGR through at least the next two seasons, and that Audacy (and not Good Karma) would continue to manage the team's radio network.